lillejohn22/Team-16-Pubrundan-DAT257/README.md

  ![](tests.png)

  - [x] **Contribution Breakdown** \
 We cannot get gitinspector to work.
 Use [**Contributors**](https://github.com/lillejohn22/Team-16-Pubrundan-DAT257/graphs/contributors) in the meantime.
 Emma has a lot of rows because she somehow got the credit for all the npm stuff.
-Ludvig has nothing because he worked together with Jesper, so Jesper's commits are for both of them.
+Ludvig has nothing because he worked together with Jesper and/or Johan all the time, so Jesper's commits are for both of them.
 We do not know why Antonia removed so many rows.

+#### Pair Programming
-- bla bla
+-

 - bla bla